dpalwallet/DPalWallet/api.md

   const rs = await doge.useDoge(cost, toAddress, 'Buy Things');
   if (rs?.txid) {
     // successed
-    // you can track the transaction is confirmed by txid } else {
+    // you can track the transaction is confirmed by txid in doge chain } else {
     // failed
   }